Lionel Electric Trains Identification Guide Sub-Title

 spacer

-No. 1053 1956-60 60 watts, whistle control, no breaker
+No. 1053 1956-60 60 watts, whistle control, with circuit breaker,

-No. 1063 1960-64 75 watts, whistle control, with circuit breaker
+No. 1063 1960-64 75 watts, whistle control, with circuit breaker.

 spacer